techidaily/site-win11-tips/source/_posts/solve-windows-issue-file-explorer-failsafe-mode.md

 ![Check for Windows Update-1](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/check-for-windows-update-1.jpg)

- If a newer update is not available, you may have to uninstall the recent update or perform a system restore to[fix problems caused by a Windows update](https://www.makeuseof.com/fix-problems-caused-windows-update/) .
+ If a newer update is not available, you may have to uninstall the recent update or perform a system restore to [fix problems caused by a Windows update](https://www.makeuseof.com/fix-problems-caused-windows-update/) .

 ## 8\.
 Troubleshoot the Issue With a Clean Boot

  Interference from a sketchy third-party app or process on your computer can also cause File Explorer to open at random intervals.
 One way to check for this possibility is to boot your computer in a clean boot state, where it only runs with essential apps and services.
-Check our guide on[how to perform a clean boot in Windows](https://www.makeuseof.com/clean-boot-windows-11/) for detailed instructions on this.
+Check our guide on [how to perform a clean boot in Windows](https://www.makeuseof.com/clean-boot-windows-11/) for detailed instructions on this.

  After your PC boots in a clean boot state, try using it for some time and check if File Explorer still opens without your input.
 If it does not, it means one of the third-party services or startup programs you disabled was causing the problem.
 To identify it, you’ll have to re-enable your services and startup apps one at a time until the issue occurs again.

 ## 9\.
 Create a New User Account

  Lastly, if none of the above tips work, the problem may be related to your user account.
 If that's the case, you have no option but to create and switch to a new user account on Windows.
-If you need help with the same, check our guide on[how to fix Windows issues by creating a new user account](https://www.makeuseof.com/tag/fix-windows-issues-creating-new-user-account/) and follow the steps outlined there.
+If you need help with the same, check our guide on [how to fix Windows issues by creating a new user account](https://www.makeuseof.com/tag/fix-windows-issues-creating-new-user-account/) and follow the steps outlined there.

 ## Prevent File Explorer From Opening Automatically on Windows